gulinan/gulinan.github.io/content/supervision/index.md

 <p style="font-size:20px;text-align: justify;">
 My research agenda focuses on high-dimensional data analysis problems where the number of features are large in number compared to the number of data points.
 I am interested in integrating convex or non-convex penalty functions such as SCAD into some supervised learning algorithms (regression & classification problems).
-I also do like borrowing some methodological ideas from industrial engineering and computational ideas from computer science.
-If you are interested pursuing a graduate study with me, you should already be familiar with generalized linear models (linear regression, logistic regression), lasso regression, ridge regression, and have very good programming skills.
+If you are interested in pursuing a graduate study with me, you should already be familiar with generalized linear models (linear regression, logistic regression), lasso regression, ridge regression, and have very good programming skills.
 I can briefly list the requirements you need to have prior to asking for an appointment from me: </p>
 <p>